cjoakim/azure-cosmos-db-ts-web/README.md

 #### Azure Cognitive Search

-**NOTE: This section is a work-in-progress as of 10/23.**

 At this time, this project assumes that you already have an Azure Cognitive Search account with an Index populated from your Cosmos DB container.

-Script **cogsearch-baseballplayers-create.ps1** can be executed to create an Azure Cognitive Search datasource, index, and indexer.
+However, script **cogsearch-baseballplayers-create.ps1** can be executed to create an Azure Cognitive Search Datasource, Index, and Indexer.
 This script assumes that you have a Cosmos DB source database named **dev** with a container named **baseballplayers**.
 Modify this script as necessary.
+Also see the JSON schema files in the **cogsearch** directory of this repo.

 Output below:

 ```
 > tsc      <-- compiles the code on your workstation